Senate to vote on Manchin’s permitting amendment to defense spending bill

 The latest effort also comes after an unsuccessful attempt to get the policies into a stopgap funding measure earlier this year.
 It failed amid opposition from both progressive Democrats and Republicans.

 It’s not clear whether the latest amendment push will be able to garner the necessary support.
-Six Democrats said in a letter last week that they opposed putting the energy policies into the defense bill, known as the National Defense Authorization Act (NDAA).
+Six Democratic senators said in a letter last week that they opposed putting the energy policies into the defense bill, known as the National Defense Authorization Act (NDAA).

-Previously, a handful of other Democrats also expressed opposition on environmental grounds despite support from Schumer and other Democrats who argue that a faster process is also needed to build out carbon-free energy sources.
+Previously, a handful of other Senate Democrats and a sizable contingent of House Democrats also expressed opposition on environmental grounds despite support from Schumer and other Democrats who argue that a faster process is also needed to build out carbon-free energy sources.

 Though Manchin made some changes aimed at getting Republicans on board, the push also faces headwinds there, with some Republicans saying the changes don’t go far enough.